 It appears that Rushton and DAZN are on the right track.
 The streaming service already has contracts in place with the World Boxing Super Series, the MMA promoter Bellator, and the British boxing promoter Matchroom Boxing.

-The first PPV fight headed to DAZN post-launch will be Anthony Joshua v.
+The first PPV fight offered by DAZN post-launch was between Anthony Joshua v.
 Alexander Povetkin on September 22.
 If the fight was offered in the US through normal PPV channels, it would have been over $20 to access.
-UK fans who want to watch, for example, need to pay over $25 USD to access.
+UK fans who wanted to watch, for example, need to pay over $25 USD to access.

-Once DAZN drops, however, you’ll be able to watch for just Joshua v.
-Povetkin and over 60 more fight nights for just $9.99 per month.
+Through DAZN, though, subscribers were able to watch Joshua v.
+Povetkin, and will also be able to watch over 60 more fight nights for just $9.99 per month.